semaphoreci/roadmap/README.md

 ## Issues

-To share and idea, feature request or bug report please [open an issue](https://github.com/semaphoreci/roadmap/issues).
+To share an idea, feature request or bug report please [open an issue](https://github.com/semaphoreci/roadmap/issues).